- Method description

 2) Let's check the client application operation.
 Go to a test remote computer.
 Start the client shortcut.

-A data file should appear in the data folder.
+Two data files should appear in the data folder.

 If this does not happen, there can be a problem with access to the data share.